d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 As you can see, the composite image retains the scenery and objects of the content image, while introducing the color of the style image.
 Because the image is relatively small, the details are a bit fuzzy.

-To obtain a clearer composite image, we train the model using a larger image size: $900 \times 600$.
+To [**obtain a clearer composite image**], we train the model using a larger image size: $900 \times 600$.
 We increase the height and width of the image used before by a factor of four and initialize a larger composite image.

 ```{.python .input}
 image_shape = (900, 600)